 [Your Business Name]

-If your favorite thing to do each year is throw a seasonal open house or offer a special Thanksgiving, Black Friday, or Cyber Monday in-person sale, try this email template on for size.
+If your favorite thing to do each year is throw a seasonal open house or offer a special Thanksgiving, Black Friday, or Cyber Monday in-person sale, try this holiday email template on for size.

 - This is a Holiday Party in Your Inbox

-The No-So-Black-Friday Sale!
+- The No-So-Black-Friday Sale!

-It’s a Digital Holiday Open House!
+- It’s a Digital Holiday Open House!

-A Very Merry Holiday Sale
+- A Very Merry Holiday Sale

-The “Too Cool for Cyber Monday” Sale
+- The “Too Cool for Cyber Monday” Sale

 - A Gift from [Your Business Name]

 For a limited time only, [Business Name] is offering current clients [your offer].

-Book with us between now and [deadline of sale] to take advantage of the best sale of the year!
+Book with us on Schedulicity between now and [deadline of sale] to take advantage of the best sale of the year!

 [Book button or link]

-P.S.
+PS.
 We’re also offering a special deal for referrals.
 Any new clients get [new client offer], and the referring client gets [another offer].

-Merry, merry, and a happy 2021!
+Merry, merry, and a Happy New Year!